Oh, the Places You Will Go For Your Homeschooling Supplies!

 Sure, the internet can be a great resource for homeschool lesson plans, tips and tricks, and more.
 But, a major part of the homeschool experience is making sure your children are an active part of getting what they need.
 After all, one of the main benefits of homeschooling is the ability to greatly personalize your child’s educational experience.
-So, read on for where to find the best resources for homeschool.
+So, read on for where to find the best homeschooling supplies.

 The first thing many homeschool parents will do is to type amazon.com into their browser.
 This is not a bad thing.
 After all, many communities no longer have a local bookstore anymore.
 But, there are other options besides Amazon, and you’d be surprised to hear some of them are less expensive.